implico/prostoPopup/README.md

 <br />
 ## Installation

+Use [Bower](http://bower.io/) or clone this repo into e.g. `js/prostoPopup` directory.

-Include the `prostoPopup.js` and `_prostoPopoup.css` (the underline allows to import the file with SASS) in your document, e.g.:
+Include the `prostoPopup.js` and `_prostoPopoup.css` (the underline allows to import the file with SASS) files in your document, e.g.:

 ```html
 <link rel="stylesheet" href="js/prostoPopup/_prostoPopoup.css">